watson/stream-chopper/README.md

 const StreamChopper = require('stream-chopper')

 const chopper = new StreamChopper({
-  maxSize: 30,                      // chop stream when it reaches 30 bytes
+  size: 30,                    // chop stream when it reaches 30 bytes
-  maxDuration: 10000,               // chop stream if it's been open for 10s
+  time: 10000,                 // chop stream if it's been open for 10s
-  splittype: StreamChopper.overflow // allow size to exeed size slightly })
+  type: StreamChopper.overflow // allow size to exeed size slightly })

 chopper.on('stream', function (stream, next) {